Champions League: Frankfurt, Napoli ultras clash despite ban – DW – 03/15/2023

 Dario Minden, of Eintracht Frankfurt's official fan liaison department and a member of German nationwide supporter group Unsere Kurve, concurs, saying: "The risk of danger has only been increased by these supposed security measures.
 The safest course of action is have people in the away end.
 Because, whatever you do, and whether you like it or not, Naples will not be a Frankfurt-free zone."

 Even the chairman of the German Police Union (GdP), Jochen Kopelke, criticized the Italian approach.
-He told Sportschau that "such measures can be useful when it comes to the police's job of averting danger," but added that they risk increasing the likelihood of violently-minded fans meeting up to fight elsewhere, away from the stadium.
+He told German sports TV show Sportschau that "such measures can be useful when it comes to the police's job of averting danger," but added that they risk increasing the likelihood of violently-minded fans meeting up to fight elsewhere, away from the stadium.

 Finally, sports lawyer Thomas Summerer opined that the Italian authorities have acted illegally.
 "A ticketing ban for fans who live in Frankfurt is a contravention of European law," he told Sportschau.
 "It effectively constitutes a ban on entering Italy.
 Since the reason for the visit is to attend the game, it's a restriction on the freedom of services.
 The users of a service, such as the attendees at a sporting event, should not be prevented from entering a country by a [EU] member state."